Installing COMET

 The information is quite detailed and might look daunting at first, but in fact it is not a lot of work for a seasoned system administrator or experienced Linux user, you could have everything up and running in a just a few hours - or less even!
 If you are familiar with docker, and deploying docker containers, then it should be straightforward.

 COMET software is open source and can be used free of charge.
 Take note that COMET is not ESA owned or provided software, please check the license details before use.
 ESA does not provide technical support or fix bugs.
-Commercial support can be obtained from RHEA, through their Enterprise license scheme.
+Commercial support can be obtained from STARION, through their Enterprise license scheme.

-It is recommended to first install the COMET IME (client), and familiarise yourselves a bit with the tool using the RHEA supplied sandbox server environment that is accessible on the Internet.
+It is recommended to first install the COMET IME (client), and familiarise yourselves a bit with the tool using the STARION supplied sandbox server environment that is accessible on the Internet.
 Once you get the hang of it, deploy your own server, and connect to that from the IME.

-These instructions have been tested with COMET server version 7.1 and COMET IME version 9.6.
+These instructions have been tested with COMET server version 7.2.1 and COMET IME version 9.6.

 Installing the COMET server